RicArch97/ESP-smart-things/README.md

 * Go to File -> Preferences.
 Find "Additional Boards Manager URLs" and paste `https://arduino.esp8266.com/stable/package_esp8266com_index.json`.
 Then go to Tools -> Board: -> Boards manager.
 Search for "esp8266" and install it.
 * Go to Sketch -> Include Library -> Manage Libraries.
 Search for "ArduinJson" and install it.
-* From this reposity, copy the "SmartThingsESP8266" folder into your Arduino library location.
+* From this repository, copy the "SmartThingsESP8266" folder into your Arduino library location.
 For Windows that will be in Documents/Arduino/libraries.
 For Linux that will be in ~/Arduino/libraries.
 * Head over to the "SmartThingsESP8266" folder, go to examples -> SmartThingsExample and change that extenstion on "SmartThingsExample.cpp" to "SmartThingsExample.ino".
 * In the Arduino IDE go to File -> Examples -> SmartThingsESP8266 and open "SmartThingsExample".